-Important Dates
+Important Dates:

-- Start of Online application for NEST 2016: January 04, 2016 - Closing of Online application: March 04, 2016 - Download of Admit Card begins: April 15, 2016 - NEST 2016 examination: May 28, 2016 (Saturday) 10:00am 1:00pm - Announcement of results in NEST website: June 17, 2016
+- Start of Online application for NEST 2018: January 01, 2018 (First Monday of January) - Closing of Online application: March 05, 2018 (First Monday of March) - Download of Admit Card begins: April 25, 2018 - NEST 2018 examination: June 02, 2018 (First Saturday of June) (Hour of examination: 10:00 AM 1:00 PM) - Announcement of results on NEST website: June 18, 2018 (Third Monday of June)

-Important things to remember
+Important things to remember:

-- Candidates must reach the examination venue at least half an hour (30 minutes) before the start of the examination. - Candidates will not be allowed to enter the examination hall half an hour (30 minutes) after the start of the examination, i.e. 10:30 am. - Candidates will be allowed to leave the examination hall only after one hour from the start of the examination, i.e. 11:00 am - Candidates leaving the examination hall after 12 noon will be allowed to carry the question paper. - Use of log tables and calculators in the examination hall are not allowed.
-Candidates must bring their own pen, pencil, eraser and other stationeries. - Candidates MUST bring their Admit Card and Identity Card to the examination hall. - Mobile phone and other electronic gadgets are not allowed inside examination hall.
+- ✓ Candidates must reach the examination venue at least half an hour (30 minutes) before the start of the examination. - ✓ Candidates will not be allowed to enter the examination hall any later than half an hour (30 minutes) after the start of the examination, i.e. 10:30 AM. - ✓ Candidates will be allowed to leave the examination hall no sooner than one hour after the start of the examination, i.e. 11:00 AM (except required by medical emergencies). - ✓ Candidates MUST bring their Admit Card and Identity Card to the examination hall. - ✓ Use of log tables and calculators in the examination hall are not allowed.
+Candidates must bring their own blue/black pen and other essential stationery. - ✓ Mobile phone and other electronic gadgets are not allowed inside examination hall. - ✓ Best three subject-scores along with the score in the general section will be counted for evaluation and merit list preparation (For details of merit list preparation read the section under the heading 'Merit List preparation' of this document).